mas-bandwidth/gafferongames/content/post/why_cant_i_send_udp_packets_from_a_browser.md

 # Background

 Web browsers are built on top of HTTP, which is a stateless request/response protocol initially designed for serving static web pages.
-HTTP is built on top of TCP, which is a low-level protocol which guarantees that all data arrives reliably, and in the same order it was sent.
+HTTP is built on top of TCP, which is a low-level protocol that guarantees that all data arrives reliably, and in the same order it was sent.

 This has worked well for many years, but recently websites have become more interactive and poorly suited to the HTTP request/response paradigm.
 Rising to this challenge are modern web protocols like WebSockets, WebRTC, HTTP 2.0 and QUIC, which hold the potential to greatly improve the interactivity of the web.

-Unfortunately, this new set of standards for web development don't provide what games need, or, provide it in a form that is too complicated for game developers to use.
+Unfortunately, this new set of standards for web development don't provide what multiplayer games need, or, provide it in a form that is too complicated for game developers to use.

 This leads to frustration from game developers, who just want to be able to send UDP packets from the browser.